-ACTION TIME FRAME RESPONSIBLE Party TOOL PRIORITY Complete zoning amendments, target market analysis and consumer survey.
-Short PC, CC, CM Reg/Policy 2.
+ACTION TIME FRAME RESPONSIBLE Party TOOL 1.
+Ensure that commercial uses are of a size, scale, and character consistent with other development in the area.
+Ongoing PC Policy 2.
 Update codes and penalties to strengthen blight enforcement efforts.
-Immediate сс Policy Identify additional resources, incentives and grants to assist with façade improvements, environmental cleanup and restoration, redevelopment of core downtown sites.
+Ongoing CC, PC Policy 3.
+Identify additional resources, incentives and grants to assist with façade improvements, environmental cleanup and restoration, redevelopment of core downtown sites.
 Ongoing PC, CC Policy 4.
-Utilize TIF Funds to assist with downtown feasibility analyses as needed.
-Short CM, DDA Reg 5.
-Review and update DDA Development Plan to ensure a current project list and access to all tools available to the DDA.
-Short CM, DDA Reg 6.
 Utilize Redevelopment Ready Communities to develop promotional materials for key sites.
-Ongoing СМ, СМ Partner Create city-wide promotional materials to reach specified target investment markets.
-Immediate СМ Policy 8.
+Ongoing CC, Staff Partner 5.
 Focus efforts and resources when available on priority redevelopment sites.
-Ongoing СМ Reg 9.
+Ongoing Staff Reg 6.
 Work with the DDA and the Chamber to develop a promotional platform to highlight local businesses and events to residents and potential outside markets to attract visitors.
-Ongoing DDA, Chamber of Commerce Parnter 10.
+Ongoing DDA, Chamber of Commerce Partner 7.
 Work with the Visitors and Convention Bureau of Genesee County to highlight local events and drive visitors to Swartz Creek.
-Ongoing DDA, County Partner Encourage commercial uses such as small-scale retail; professional offices for physicians, optometrists, chiropractors, dentists, psychologists, and similar professions.
-Ongoing PC Policy 12.
-Ensure businesses have frontage on Morrish Road and build to the right- of-way or agreed-upon short distance setback.
-Ongoing PC Reg 13.
-Ensure that commercial uses are of a size, scale, and character consistent with other development in the area.
-Ongoing PC Policy
+Ongoing DDA, County Partner 8.
+Encourage commercial uses such as small-scale retail; professional offices for physicians, optometrists, chiropractors, dentists, psychologists, and similar professions.
+Ongoing PC Policy 9.
+Ensure businesses have frontage on Morrish Road and build to the right-of-way or agreed-upon short distance setback.
+Ongoing PC Reg 10.
+Work with the Flint & Genesee Chamber Economic Development team to ensure available properties in the City are listed on Zoom Prospector and host local small business educational events.
+Ongoing Staff Partner 11.
+Prepare a city-wide fact sheet identifying target industrial markets, properties available, proximity to major markets and any other asset to attract new industry.
+Immediate Staff Policy 12.

-ACTION TIME FRAME RESPONSIBLE Party TOOL PRIORITY 14.
-Develop a gateway strategy to welcome shoppers and visitors to Swartz Creek.
-Short DDA, PC Reg 15.
 Promote Bishop Airport in city branding.
-Immediate СМ Reg 16.
-Enhance the entryway to Sports Creek as a prime destination site for the city should it be re-purposed.
-Long CM, DDA, PC Policy 17.
-Work with the Flint & Genesee Chamber Economic Development team to ensure available properties in the city are listed on Zoom Prospector and host local small business educational events.
-Ongoing СМ Partner 18.
-Prepare a city-wide fact sheet identifying target industrial markets, properties available, proximity to major markets and any other asset to attract new industry.
-Immediate СМ Policy 19.
+Immediate Staff Reg 13.
 Prioritize sites available for manufacturing growth and promote them.
-Immediate CIP, CM Policy 20.
-Increase capacity of the chamber to become the city's primary promotional entity.
-Short CM, Chamber of Commerce Partner
+Immediate Staff Policy